Exact predicates, exact constructions and combinatorics for mesh CSG: Conclusions

-This work is supported by the COSMOGRAM Inria exploratory action (AeX).
-I wish to thank Nicolas Ray for discussions, and for always encouraging me to explore the simplest solution first, such as the global vertex map.
+\begin{acks} I wish to thank Nicolas Ray for many discussions and for vigorously encouraging me to explore the simplest option first.
+This research was supported by the Inria AeX COSMOGRAM-Launchpad grant. \end{acks}